hdeploy/omnibus-cassandra/README.md

 List:
 - Apache Cassandra 3.7
 - Oracle Java runtime 1.8u74
+- Python 2.7 (for cqlsh) because it's not there in RHEL/Centos 6
 - A user 'cassandra' to run the daemon
 - A default configuration for Cassandra
 - A few symlinks, such as /usr/bin/java and /usr/bin/cqlsh if they don't already exist.